Careers360 Logo

 Answer:

-This means 6+2 can be written in the form pq where p and q are co-prime integers.
+Let us assume 6+2 is rational, this means it can be written in the form pq where p and q are co-prime integers.

-As p and q are integers p6qq would be rational, this contradicts the fact that 2 is irrational.
+As p and q are integers p6qq would be rational, which contradicts the fact that 2 is irrational.
 This contradiction arises because our initial assumption that 6+2 is rational was wrong.
 Therefore 6+2 is irrational.

 Also see-